marty-suzuki/FluxCapacitor/README.md

 ## Usage

 This is ViewController sample that uses Flux design pattern.
-If ViewController calls fetchRepositories method of RepositoryAction, it is reloaded automatically with subscribe method of RepositoryStore after fetched repositories from Github.
+If ViewController calls fetchRepositories method of RepositoryAction, it is reloaded automatically by observed changes of Constant in RepositoryStore after fetched repositories from Github.
 Introducing how to implement Flux design pattern with **FluxCapacitor**.

 ```swift
 final class UserRepositoryViewController: UIViewController {